zstangebye/costly_information_and_sovereign_risk/README.md

 # costly_information_and_sovereign_risk
-Solution code for "Costly information and sovereign risk" with Grace Weishi Gu
+Solution code for "Costly information and sovereign risk" with Grace Weishi Gu.
+The algorithm is a Gaussian-Process Dynamic Programming solution in the vein of Scheidigger and Bilionis (2019).
+Significant alterations are made to improve performance for non-linear sovereign default models.
+See Appendix A in the paper for the relevant changes.

 Found in solution_code subfolder.
 Run the jobscript ier_ml.script or compile with MPI in the following order